 Razer will be leading a consortium consisting of Sheng Siong Holdings, FWD, LinkSure Global, Insignia Venture Partners and Carro to bid for a full digital bank license.
 Razer will be taking a majority stake of 60% and the partners named above will be taking the remaining equity interest in Razer Youth Bank.

 The mix in this consortium is both diverse and interesting with players who are in the space of supermarket chains, insurance, mobile internet, venture capital and used car marketplace.

 As the name would suggest the digital bank aspirant will be targetted at a digitally savvy youth.
 They claimed that if approved Razer Youth Bank will be the “world’s first global youth bank” which is a strange claim seeing as most if not all neo-banks and digital banks are targetted at the same segment.

-Alibaba Group’s fintech arm Ant Financial has also confirmed that they have applied for a wholesale digital bank license.
+Alibaba Group(NYSE: BABA)’s fintech arm Ant Financial has also confirmed that they have applied for a wholesale digital bank license.
 The Chinese fintech giant was also among the 8 licensees granted a digital bank license in Hong Kong.
 Back in Mainland China, Ant Financial is also behind MyBank one of the virtual banks operating in China.

 Ant Financial were among the many Chinese firms who have previously stated their interest to bid for Singapore’s digital banking license.